Monster High: Fright On!

-Monster High: Fright On! is a 2011 2D-animated fantasy comedy children's television film special that aired on Nickelodeon in the United States on 30 October 2011.
+Monster High: Fright On! is a 2011 2D-animated fantasy comedy children's television film special that aired on Nickelodeon in the United States on October 30, 2011.

 It is the second film/TV special based on the Monster High fashion doll franchise by Mattel after New Ghoul @ School and it ties into the "School's Out" and "Dead Tired" branded doll lines which was released separately from the production.

 Continuity

 Although a sequel to New Ghoul @ School, Fright On! is more in line with the regular webisodes.
 It takes place supposedly in Volume 2, while New Ghoul @ School is in Volume 1.

 Plot

-At the Maul, the ghouls and the turtles are waiting for the new Twiheart movie.
+At the Maul, the ghouls await the new Twiheart movie.
 They learn about the feud between vampires and werewolves after hearing them whisper amongst themselves after seeing Draculaura and Clawd holding hands together.
-However, it turns out they were just pointing out the toilet paper stuck to Draculaura's boot.
+However, they were actually just pointing out the toilet paper stuck to Draculaura's boot.

-At school later on, the ghouls get caught in the excitement of an announcement.
-Headmistress Bloodgood said that she was merging Monster High with two other schools.
-Belfry Prep is an all-vampire school, while Crescent Moon High is exclusively for werewolves.
-She hopes to eventually unite all monsters and then eventually even the human community.
-While this unnerved Draculaura and Clawdeen greatly, Frankie saw this as an opportunity to unite the two backgrounds, especially after the Fear Squad was placed as welcoming committee.
-With a little help from Abbey, the ghouls made a killer set-up, only to have it ruined after the two schools arrive.
-Bram Devein and Gory Fangtell, two snobby vampires, and Dougey, a brawny werewolf, are introduced after the three pass snarky comments to one another, after which Romulus, Clawd's childhood friend, tells the werewolves to not cause trouble on their first day at their new school.
+At school, the ghouls get caught in the excitement of an announcement.
+Headmistress Bloodgood said that she was merging Monster High with two other schools: Belfry Prep, an all-vampire school, and Crescent Moon High, which is exclusively for werewolves.
+She hopes to unite all monsters and then eventually even the human community.
+While this unnerved Draculaura and Clawdeen, Frankie saw this as a good thing, especially after the Fear Squad was placed as welcoming committee.
+Helped by Abbey, the ghouls made a killer set-up, only to have it ruined after the two schools arrive.
+Bram Devein and Gory Fangtell, two vampires, and Dougey, a werewolf, are introduced after the three pass snarky comments to one another.
+Romulus, Clawd's childhood friend, tells the werewolves to not cause trouble on their first day at their new school.

-The first day is an initial disaster.
+The first day is a disaster.
 The vampires and werewolves claim species-only territory within the school.
-Cleo clashes with Gory, who attempts to take over the fear squad and make it vampires only, and Romulus is shocked and upset to find out that Clawd has fallen in love with a vampire.
+Cleo clashes with Gory, who attempts to take over the fear squad and make it vampires only, and Romulus is upset after finding out that Clawd has fallen in love with a vampire.

-Afterwards, Frankie makes the idea for a dance to bring the two together, and makes sure it works with the help of her friends and perfects it by turning Jackson Jekyll into Holt Hyde.
+Frankie has the idea for a dance to bring the two together.
+With the help of her friends, she perfects it by turning Jackson Jekyll into Holt Hyde.
 But Administrator Van Hellscream, the Normie head of Monster and Normie relations, shows up and ruins everything.
 He and Crabgrass, his monster assistant, take over Monster High and secretly fuel the flames between vampires and werewolves, under the pretense of maintaining peace.
-Clawdeen and Clawd's insecure younger sister, Howleen, gets caught up in the middle of it.
+Clawdeen and Clawd's insecure younger sister, Howleen, gets caught up in the fight.
 The two start support groups, Vampowerment and Were Pride.
-A disapproving Romulus begins to discreetly drive Draculaura and Clawd apart, and the two eventually split after Draculaura questions why Clawd is always listening to Romulus, worried that he was becoming intolerant.
+A disapproving Romulus begins to discreetly drive Draculaura and Clawd apart, and the two split after Draculaura questions why Clawd is always listening to Romulus, worried that he was becoming intolerant.